Data: More than 80 Austin ISD schools still trying to hire classroom teachers - NewsBreak

 Data: More than 80 Austin ISD schools still trying to hire classroom teachers

 A review of school records found Walnut Creek Elementary, Andrews Elementary School and Akins and Crockett high schools have the highest number of vacancies.
-Each has more than five openings.
+Each had more than five openings as of Sept.
+29.Weeks into school year, vacancies impact bilingual and special education classrooms

 For the latest news, weather, sports, and streaming video, head to KXAN Austin.